LASERS in ENDODONTICS – A Synergistic Amalgamation !!!

-Since the development of the Ruby Laser by Maiman in 1960 and introduction of its application in Endodontics by Weichmann in 1971, there is the constant rise in research works in the field of endodontics, an urge to explore the implications of the different applications.
+Since the development of the Ruby Laser by Maiman in 1960 and the introduction of its application in Endodontics by Weichmann in 1971, there is a constant rise in research works in the field of endodontics, an urge to explore the implications of the different applications.
 Now it is well established that Lasers offer worthy advantages not only to providers but also to the beneficiaries.
-All the wavelengths available for the dental use has some of the other application in the field of endodontics but to be specific most commonly used dental laser for Endodontics are the Erbium and the Diode Lasers.
+All the wavelengths available for the dental use has some of the other application in the field of endodontics but to be specific most commonly used dental laser for Endodontics is the Erbium and the Biolase EpicX Diode Dental Laser.
 This blog offers an overview of Lasers In Endodontics.

 Laser in Access Cavity Preparation

 The preparation of the access cavity can be performed directly with Erbium lasers, which can ablate enamel and dentine.
 The laser allows for minimally invasive access into the pulp chamber owing to its affinity to tissues richest in water (pulp and carious tissue) and at the same time, allows for the decontamination and removal of bacterial debris and pulp tissue.
 Moreover, Erbium lasers are very useful in the removal of pulp stones and in cases of calcified canals.

 Laser in Cleaning and Shaping of Root Canals